 The Stag Inn is a traditional and historic pub nestled beneath the East Hill on the edge of Hastings Old Town offering a warm friendly welcome, fine ales, ciders, wines and spirits.
 It is also believed to be one of the oldest pub's still open in Hastings.

-Standing in an elevated position on the eastward side of All Saints Street, Hastings Old Town, with whitewashed walls and oak beams, the pub dates from 1547.
+Standing in an elevated position on the eastward side of All Saints Street, with plenty of character, the pub dates from 1547.
 It has a wealth of oak beams, winding passages and stairways.
 The front is in Georgian style, added by the Victorians.
-There are inglenook fireplaces and a secret passage, filled in around forty years ago, that possibly, led to All Saints churchyard.
+There are beautiful fireplaces and a secret passage, filled in around forty years ago, that possibly, led to All Saints churchyard.

 There are two bars.
 The front is the most commonly used and features the famous "mummified" cats.
 More correctly smoke dried cats, they were found in a chimney on the first floor during the 1940s.
 Until the 1980's they hung from the corner of the metal work above the bar.
 Due to their fragile state it was decided to rehouse them in their current abode in a custom made wooden case.
 There is no historical evidence, but it is popularly believed they belonged to Hannah Clarke, a witch, who is said to have occupied the Stag in the earlier part of its existence.

 The back bar is multifunctional.
 It's a dining room, it's a snug bar, it's a music room and we hold the vast majority of our singing sesssions in there.

 From taking over on the 3rd August 2015 we will be unable to offer food initially but over the forthcoming weeks and months we will be undertaking works as necessary to bring the kitchen up to a high standard of functionality and hygiene.

 We very much look forward to welcoming friends old and new to this new chapter in the life of The Stag Inn.